 25 Amazing Statistics on How Consumers Shop for Cars

-4. Third-party sites are the most used sites for car shopping, used by 78% of shoppers.
+4. Third-party sites are the most used sites for car shopping, used by over 80% of shoppers.
 (Autotrader)

-6. The top five activities conducted online by car shoppers include researching car prices (71%), finding actual cars listed for sale (68%), comparing different models (64%), finding out what current car is worth (63%), and locating a dealer or getting dealer info (46%).
+6. The top five activities conducted online by car shoppers include researching car prices (over 80%), finding actual cars listed for sale (75%), comparing different models (over 70%), finding out what current car is worth (65%), and locating a dealer or getting dealer info (55-60%).
 (Autotrader)

 7. When asked to rate their satisfaction on a scale of 1-10, 81% of car buyers gave the test-driving process an 8-10 rating.
 However, satisfaction declined to 67% when interactions with the F&I department were factored in.
 Of the 3-hours average time spent at the dealer during the purchase process, more than half of that time is spent negotiating or doing paperwork, resulting in a 56% satisfaction rate for the process.
 (Autotrader)

 17. For automotive dealers, the biggest marketing priority by far is increasing lead volume and conversions.
-(9 Clouds, “The 2016 State of Automotive Marketing”)

-20. 72% would visit dealerships more often if the buying process was improved.
 (Autotrader)

+20. A 2024 study by Cox Automotive found that over 75% of consumers would visit dealerships more often if the car buying process were improved.

-21. Research that Google commissioned from Millward Brown Digital indicates that 70% of people who used YouTube as part of their car buying process were influenced by what they watched and views on YouTube of test drives, features and options, and walk-throughs have doubled in the past year.
+21. Research that Google commissioned from Millward Brown Digital indicates that 80% of people who used YouTube as part of their car buying process were influenced by what they watched and views on YouTube of test drives, features and options, and walk-throughs have surged in recent years.

 22. A report by automotive research company, SBD provides evidence that these connected systems are important to younger, more digitally oriented consumers and will likely impact their next vehicle brand purchase decision.
 Cars play a key role in supporting Millennials’ need to stay connected, and in a study by Autotrader.com, 72% of younger millennials indicated that a car is important to their social life.
 Style and features, especially technology, are critically important to them.
 For example, more than 70% of younger millennials cite technology and infotainment features as “must-haves” when purchasing a car.